 Today’s Quote: “I am not implying that these experts are misleading or malicious.
 Not at all.
 The issue lies in our inability to find the correct correlations between cause and effect.” — Stephen Shapiro, Never Trust An Expert

 I think I’ve taken a big step on the road to Nirvana (the plane of existence not the band ).
 Yesterday I think I achieved numbness with the universe.
 It’s kind of like oneness with the universe but different.
 I’m sure it’s close enough.
 There’s no enthusiasm but no apathy either.
 It’s just a state of being, of existence.
-I may not be exactly where I want to be but wherever I am, that’s OK.
-I want to do some things but if they don’t get done, I’m OK with it.
+I may not be exactly where I want to be but wherever I am, that’s okay.
+I want to do some things but if they don’t get done, I’m okay with it.

 Back when I was in the “circus,” they didn’t like us saying “close enough for government work” so I just said, “with enough precision to meet federal specifications.”
 Most of what I did didn’t require much precision anyway.
 Actually, most of it was guess work.
 I was flying by the seat of my pants most of the time.
 Come to think of it, I’m still doing that.
 Quite often I get the feeling that the seat of my pants is wearing thin.
 Maybe that explains some of my wardrobe malfunctions.